Paint Color as the Ultimate Change Maker

 - Asymmetry…do we need to create balance to make it more aesthetically pleasing?

-Consequently, color is quite possibly the biggest change maker when it comes to addressing the above considerations.
-In addition, it costs the same amount to paint the right color as it does the wrong color…let’s get it right!
+Paint color choice is quite possibly the biggest change maker when it comes to addressing the above considerations.
+In addition, it costs the same amount to paint the right color as it does the wrong color… let’s get it right!

 Moreover, most exterior facades have a palette that combines three colors in just-right proportions.
 That’s known as the 60/30/10 rule: 60 percent of the paint is one dominant color, 30 percent is a secondary color, and 10 percent is an accent color.
 In many cases with brick homes, the color of the brick itself will end up being the dominant color.